McCullough Range: Southern

+Mountains of the South McCullough Wilderness at dusk near Jean, Nevada in 2026.

 The southern portion consists of a north–south mountain range that drops off gradually to numerous valleys, foothills and sloping bajadas on the east and west flanks.
 Elevations range from 2500 ft in the northwest portion of the area to 7026 ft at McCullough Mountain in the center of the wilderness.
 Most of the area is composed of metamorphosed Precambrian rock, granite, and schist, although basalt and andesite flows occur in the northern reaches of the southern portion.
 Creosote bush (Larrea tridentata) scrub occurs below 4500 ft; Joshua trees, Mojave yucca (Yucca schidigera), and other cacti occur between 3500–5000 ft; blackbrush occurs between 4500–5000 ft; pinyon-juniper occurs above 5000 ft.
 Scattered mesquite/catclaw communities also occur in washes throughout the area.

 Signs of prehistoric and Pre-Columbian habitation have been found in the area, including rock art, occupation and settlement sites, and pinyon pine nut caches.
 This was part of the historic homeland of the Mojave people.

 The desert tortoise, Nelson bighorn sheep, Gambel's quail and chukar are present.